Who We Are

 Operations & Office Manager, Choluteca, Honduras

 Manuel is the Operations and Office Manager for Honduras Ministries and has started several youth groups in the different communities where we serve.
-He graduated from Abundant Life Christian School and is currently studying Human Resources Management and Computer Science at UTH (Technological University of Honduras).
-He also studied at the Rio Grande Bible Seminary, Edinburg, TX.
+He is the pastor of Iglesia Cristiana Gracia de Dios in Choluteca.
+He graduated from Abundant Life Christian School, studied Human Resources Management at UTH Florida University, and now decided to pause his career in Computer Science at UNICAH (Universidad Católica de Honduras).
+He is currently studying Pastoral Theology at RGBC (Rio Grande Bible College), Edinburg, TX, and a Master in Management & Finance at UTH Florida University.
 Manuel is from Honduras and he currently lives in Choluteca.
+He and his wife Lea have been married since June, 2021.

 David is the President of World Missions and Evangelism, Inc. (WME) based in Benton, Kentucky.
 He has served as the President of WME since its founding in 1988.
 David graduated from Lee College in 1984 with a degree in practical theology.
 He also holds an honorary doctorate of divinity from Holy Trinity College and Seminary.
 He served on the pastoral staff of Christian Fellowship Ministries from 1984 to 2008 where he was Senior Pastor for fourteen years.
 David has actively participated in mission trips, trainings, church planting and disciple making in Africa, Asia, and Central and South America for more than 20 years.
 David’s wife of 31 years, Patty, teaches Organizational Communication at Murray State University.